ZervoTheProtogen/srmp-public/manual.md

 <details>
 <summary>Players are invisible</summary>
 If you are using Hamachi, Radmin or a similar solution then this is likely caused by rate limiting.
 The mod uses a lot of network traffic, especially when loading.
 One solution you could try is to disable encryption in Hamachi or whatever solution you are using, or if possible changing/removing any limits.
 If it doesn’t help immediately then wait a bit.
-If you have waited for a while and nothing has changed then you probably want to use another method in [using the mod](#using-the-mod).
+If you have waited for a while and nothing has changed then you probably want to use another method described in [using the mod](#using-the-mod).
 If you have tried everything up to port forwarding and it still doesn’t work then there is something on your network limiting your connection or your network/internet connection is just slow.
-Try to let someone else be the host.
+Try letting someone else host.
 </details>

 <details>